k-bx/owlcloud/README.md

 ```

 Yes, we use a global variable in Haskell, and sometimes it makes
-sense, and it's dangerous (which could be relized by scary names).
+sense, and it's dangerous (as indicated by the scary names).

 If you enter wrong credentials, we will respond with a `400`-code
 error, and a help-message describing the reason.
 You can add some